calarts/othertownsend/README.md

 /shop						# what they are shopping for
 ```

-We are adding an proactive healthcare interface to monitor:
+We are adding an interface for proactive healthcare monitoring:

  - weight
  - blood pressure